 For the first evaluation round, applicants need to submit the following documents (in English and pdf format):

-Applications must be submitted online, by 6th March 2023
+Applications must be submitted online by March 4, 2024.

 The evaluation of projects will take place in two stages: